danemacmillan/vagrantshell/README.md

 industry--namely, Magento.
 The logic being that if Magento performs very well on this box, everything else will fly.

+If using the `provider/parallels` branch with `Parallels`, all the goodness above gets boosted even more.

 ## Installation

 ### (For Windows users only)